 "Is it a bad time to buy a CD player?" writes one anxious poster on the website Audioholics.com.
 In other words, will all music soon be available solely as a download for playback on a computer or MP3 player, rendering CDs obsolete?

 As the CD enjoys its open-ended twilight, a newfound appreciation for the technology and its capabilities seems to be blossoming.
-And devices that play CDs, and that play to the strengths of CDs, are still being produced for budget music-lovers, connoisseurs of high-end audio and everyone in between.
+Devices that play CDs, and that play to the strengths of CDs, are still being produced for budget music lovers, connoisseurs of high-end audio and everyone in between.

-Reviews say there are a number of good CD-player choices available for $500 and less.
-At the same time, there are many audiophile-grade CD players with price tags of $2,000 and more, and some that cost upward of $25,000.
+Reviews unearth a few good CD players for $150 to $350.
+At the same time, there are many audiophile-grade CD players with price tags of $2,000 or more, and some that cost upward of $25,000.

 At Stereophile magazine, there's something of an in-house tradition among reviewers to sing the praises of the Sony Playstation 1 as a CD player.
 Despite "pretty poor" bench test measurements, John Atkinson says that music from the PS1 sounds surprisingly "relaxed and informative."
 Likewise, Stephen Mejias, comparing the PS1 to the pricier Emotiva ERC-2, claims to hear a "smoothness and ease to the Sony's overall sound that the Emotiva, despite its quiet backgrounds and impressive dynamic range, simply couldn't offer."
 Reviewer Art Dudley writes: "If I owned any of a number of other digital source components, and if my daughter owned a PlayStation 1, I would offer her a trade -- although I don't know what possible use she could have for the former, and I don't know if I could shake the guilt that comes from getting the better part of the deal."
 Given that Stereophile typically reviews high-end CD players, not used devices purchased at an online auction for $15 (as was the case with the "evaluation unit" originally procured for Dudley's article), such conclusions are food for thought.